helpfulengineering/devops/documentation/aws-account-and-identity-architecture.md

 ### UC2 - Provision Accounts

-The HelpfulEng DevOps team will provision AWS accounts for both shared and project delivery accounts.
+The Helpful Engineering DevOps team will provision AWS accounts for both shared and project delivery accounts.
 The DevOps team would like provision these accounts in a standardized way with low effort and simple adoption of Cloud security and governance practices.